alekivetz/canada-restaurant-analytics/README.md

 A data warehouse and analytics project built around Canadian restaurant data from the Google Places API, Yelp Fusion API, and Statistics Canada census data.
 Designed as a portfolio project demonstrating end-to-end data engineering - from API extraction to a structured warehouse.

 ---

-## Data Architecture

-The project follows the Medallion Architecture with Bronze, Silver, and Gold layers:

-1. **Bronze Layer**: Raw data ingested from the Google Places API (restaurants, reviews) and Yelp Fusion API (restaurants, categories), along with Statistics Canada census CSV files, loaded into SQL Server as-is.
-2. **Silver Layer**: Data cleaning, standardization, and enrichment.
-This includes FSA (Forward Sortation Area) lookup via the Google Geocoding API, and entity resolution matching Google and Yelp restaurants.
-3. **Gold Layer**: Business-ready data modeled into a star schema for analytical queries and reporting.

----

 ## Project Overview